Directed by Paolo Barzman

 The camp was liberated in August 1944.

 The exact number of people who passed through Drancy between 1941 and 1944 is unknown.
 It is estimated to be as many as 70,000.
 Most of them were deported to Auschwitz and died there.
 Among them 11,000 children.

-Roy Dupuis and Gabriel Byrne both played a variant of the same character in film and television.
+Unrelated to Emotional Arithmetic, Roy Dupuis and Gabriel Byrne both played a variant of the same character in a film and a television series.

 Other connections: In season 1 of the television series Le Femme Nikita, Canadian actress Alberta Watson played Madeline.
 She also played Ian McKellan’s daughter in The Keep.